jaxon-php/jaxon-website/pages/06.blog/2021/03/02.install-jaxon-adminer-on-voyager/item.md

 #### Create a menu entry for Adminer in Voyager

 `Voyager` comes with a `Menu Builder`, which we will now use to create a menu entry for `Adminer`.
 It starts from the `Tools > Menu Builder` menu entry.
-The `Builder` button in the `admin` list item then gives access to the above page, where the menu entries are defined.
+The `Builder` button in the `admin` list item then shows the above page, where the menu entries are defined.

 [![voyager-menu-builder](./voyager-menu-builder.png)](./voyager-menu-builder.png)